Preview Changes will not be visible to customers until published.

 Toggle to on (green) to enable:

-5. If using an eSignature integration (recommended), select which templates will be available for use with this specific Engagement workflow.
+If using an eSignature integration (recommended), choose which templates will be available for use with this specific Engagement workflow.

 If none are selected, advisors will have access to all available firm-wide templates and can select their own.